minimarcel/protogo/README.md

 ### Examples

-Two examples implemented a `Telnet Server` are provided.
+Two examples implementing a `Telnet Server` are provided :

 - a simple **EchoServer**
 - the implementation of the _SMTP_ protocol, with the **SMTPServer**